-Appendix Table \ref{tab:dd_rob} shows that our results for top enrollees are robust to a variety of specification checks.
-Our earnings estimates do not change significantly if we restrict our regression sample to pre-recession years, or if we include program-specific linear trends estimated in the pre-AA cohorts.
-Controlling for student demographics and entrance exam scores only slightly reduces the magnitudes of our coefficients, consistent with the small compositional effects identified in Table \ref{tab:dd_traits}.
+Appendix Table A16 shows that our results for top enrollees are robust to multiple specification checks.
+Our earnings estimates are similar if we restrict to pre-recession years or if we include program-specific linear trends estimated in the pre-AA cohorts.
+Controlling for student demographics and entrance exam scores only slightly reduces the DD coefficients, consistent with the small compositional effects in Table \ref{tab:dd_traits}.
 We continue to find negative effects when we compare programs in the same quartile of selectivity (defined by the $x$-axis in Figure \ref{fig:variation_aa}) and when we exclude field of study controls.
-Lastly, our results are similar when we use a continuous measure of our treatment variable, $\text{ExposureToAA}_m$, which is the share of all 2004--2011 enrollees who were from an affirmative action track (the $y$-axis in Figure \ref{fig:variation_aa}).
+Lastly, our results are similar when we use a continuous treatment variable, $\text{ExposureToAA}_m$, which is the share of 2004--2011 enrollees who were from an affirmative action track (the $y$-axis in Figure \ref{fig:variation_aa}).

-Notably, we also find that the adoption of affirmative action reduced the earnings of top enrollees from URM groups (column C of Table \ref{tab:dd_labor}).
-These estimates are imprecise because our top enrollee sample includes only about 1,600 Black and indigenous students across all programs and cohorts, but nonetheless we find negative and significant point estimates for both individual and firm average wages (Panel B).
-Similarly, we find large declines in earnings for non-top enrollees in more- vs.\ less-exposed majors (column D).
-The DD estimate for non-top enrollees' hourly wages is larger in magnitude than the predicted wage effect based on individual characteristics ($-0.212$ vs.\ $-0.154$).
-Thus spillover effects may have also reduced the wages of affirmative action students, although this evidence is only suggestive.
+Notably, we also find UERJ's affirmative action policy reduced the earnings of top enrollees from URM groups (column C of Table \ref{tab:dd_labor}).
+These estimates are imprecise because our top enrollee sample includes only about 1,600 Black and indigenous students.
+Nonetheless, we find negative and significant point estimates for both individual and firm average wages (Panel B).
+We also find large earnings declines for non-top enrollees in more- vs.\ less-exposed majors (column D).
+The DD estimate for non-top enrollees' hourly wages ($-0.212$) is larger in magnitude than the predicted wage effect based on individual characteristics ($-0.154$).
+Thus spillover effects may have also reduced the wages of affirmative action students, although this evidence is suggestive.